Last fact-checked: 26 February 2020

 It is also possible to fly direct to other international airports around the country, including Laoag International in Northern Luzon or Clark International at Angeles City, and make your way from there to Manila either on a domestic flight or overland.

+Tricyles.
 Essentially these are a motor-bike and side-car.
 They are the least expensive method of transportation and great for short trips in the city—where they are usually found.

-These are modified jeeps left over from World War II and are the most popular form of transportation in The Philippines, especially for short hops.
+Jeepneys.
+These are modified jeeps left over from World War II and are the most popular form of transportation in the Philippines, especially for short hops.
 You can hail a jeepney just like you would a taxi.

-Usually used for longer trips in The Philippines rather than Jeepneys or tricyles which are used for short trips.
-Buses are cheap but be aware that there are air-conditioned and non-air-conditioned buses—and you will pay more for an air-conditioned bus.
+Buses.
+Usually used for longer trips in the Philippines rather than Jeepneys or tricycles which are used for short trips.
+Buses are cheap but be aware that there are air-conditioned and non-air-conditioned buses—and might want to pay more for an air-conditioned bus.

-One of the more expensive modes of transportation in The Philippines they are convenient and plentiful.
-Ensure you use a bona-fide taxi, know where your destination is located and that the meter is on.
+Taxi.
+One of the more expensive modes of transportation in the Philippines, taxis are convenient and plentiful.
+Ensure you use a bonafide taxi, know where your destination is located and that the meter is on.

 We make the process easy.
 Find your Filipino dentist on our website.
 Compare prices, read reviews, view virtual clinic tours and high-definition photos.
-Book online or use our Toll-Free phone number.
-You can always chat to us if you have any questions, or want further information—and we provide free quotes too.
+Book your appointment online, conveniently and quickly, or use our toll-free phone number.
+You can always chat with us if you have any questions, or want further information—and we provide free quotes too.
 For high-quality dentists, superior customer service and the best prices choose and book your dentist with Dental Departures.

 (Main Image: Public Domain by Magalhães)